lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 \notes{**Exercise Instructions:**

 The Horizon scandal at the UK Post Office represents one of the most significant failures of algorithmic governance in modern business history.
-Working in your groups, analyse this case through the lens of organizational decision-making:
+Working in your groups, analyse this case through the lens of organisational decision-making:

 **The Situation:**

 - Horizon accounting system had bugs that created phantom shortfalls
 - Post Office prosecuted hundreds of sub-postmasters for theft/fraud
 - Human testimony (from sub-postmasters) was systematically discounted